Signing up for Peacock? Use an Android device to get the best deal

-Looking to give NBCUniversal's Peacock a try when the service becomes available on July 15?
-You'll want to make sure to create your account on an Android phone or tablet or an Android TV device like Nvidia Shield.
+Looking to give NBCUniversal's Peacock a try?
+You'll want to make sure to create your account on an Android phone or tablet or an Android TV device such as the Nvidia Shield.

 Read more: Everything you need to know about Peacock's launch